 The New Testament letters carefully present and explain many facts about God and the salvation he has given to people which is based on the life, death, and resurrection of Jesus.
 The authors of the letters use all three sections of the Old Testament as they present these facts.
 The authors of the letters do not quote from Matthew, Mark, Luke, John, and Acts because these five books were not completed when the letters were being written.
 However, the authors of the letters did not need the completed Gospels and Acts.
 James, Peter, John, and Jude were eyewitnesses of the events recorded in the gospels and Acts.
 The apostle Paul was not an eyewitness of the events recorded in the gospels.
 However, the Lord Jesus appeared to Paul (see 1 Corinthians 15:3-11).
 He saw the living Christ with his own eyes!
 Beyond this, Paul spent time with the apostles and with Jesus's brother James.
 That is why the writers of the New Testament letters did not need the gospels and Acts.
-They were, again, eyewitnesses of the events contained in those books.
 Therefore, the authors of the New Testament letters write with the authority of eyewitnesses.